 RGPs are usually less expensive because one pair can last a year or more.
 With soft contacts, you have to purchase a regular supply to last the whole year.
 They’re also easier to handle and are less likely to rip or tear.

 However, RGPs are not as comfortable initially compared to soft contacts.
 It may take a few weeks to adjust to wearing RGPs compared to a few days for soft contacts.

-There are many pros of wearing contact lenses.
+There are many pros and cons of wearing contact lenses.